This Day In Writing History

 An outstanding student, he became fluent in French, Greek, Italian, and Latin by the age of fourteen.
 At sixteen, he enrolled at University College, London, but left after his first year.
 In 1845, Browning met the famous English poet Elizabeth Barrett.

-Six years his senior, her health problems (chronic lung disease) had left her a semi-invalid.
+Six years his senior, Elizabeth's health problems (chronic lung disease) had left her a semi-invalid.
 She lived in her father's house on Wimpole Street.
-Despite her poor health, it was love at first sight for both of them.
+She finally agreed to let Browning visit her in person, and it was love at first sight for both of them.

 The following year, the couple secretly eloped.
 They fled to Italy, living first in Pisa, then in Florence.
-They had to elope because Elizabeth's father had forbidden all of his children from marrying.
+They had to elope because Elizabeth's father had forbidden all of his children from marrying under penalty of disinheritance.

 Unlike his liberal, intellectual daughter, Edward Barrett, an ignorant, racist conservative, believed that he was most likely the illegitimate son of his plantation owner father and a black slave, and feared that his children, who were white, could produce black offspring if they married.